openid/fapi/FAPI_2_0_Baseline_Profile.md

  12. shall require the `redirect_uri` parameter in pushed authorization requests
  14. shall return an `iss` parameter in the authorization response according to [@!I-D.ietf-oauth-iss-auth-resp]
- 15. shall require that redirect URIs use the `https` scheme
+ 15. shall not transmit authorization responses over unencrypted network connections, and, to this end, shall not allow redirect URIs that use the "http" scheme except for native clients that use Loopback Interface Redirection as described in [@!RFC8252], Section 7.3,
  16. shall reject an authorization code (section 1.3.1 of [@!RFC6749]) if it has been previously used
  17. shall provide a means for resource servers to verify the validity,